Program overview

 • Practical exposure to industry practices, allowing students to apply theoretical knowledge in real-world scenarios.

-• Opportunities to earn recognized designations such as CRM and CIP, enhancing career prospects.
+• Opportunities to earn recognized designations such as CRM and CIP, which are valuable in the job market.

 • Engagement with industry professionals through guest lectures and networking events.

-• Hands-on projects that simulate real-life agribusiness risk management situations.
+• Hands-on projects that simulate real-life challenges in agribusiness risk management.

 Career Options